How did the recipe turn out?

 Spread a toast with Henri Willig cheese dip and put the cheese chick on top.
 Serve the Easter treats on a pretty platter or wooden board.

-Tip: Are you going to make these cheese chicks together with children?
+Are you going to make these cheese chicks together with kids?
 Then put everything ready in trays and let everyone make their own chick.
-They will then proudly put their own delicacy on the table!
+They will then proudly put their own treat on the table!

 Let us know what you think!